ldrobnik/drobnik.writing/src/data/blognotes/markdown-for-creative-writers.md

 No wonder then that Markdown has become widely popular among web writers and developers of software documentation.

-But I argue it’s also a great tool for creative writers.
+But I argue it’s also a great tool for all kinds of creative writers.
 Unless your fiction, CNF, or poetry requires intricate formatting, you can simplify your writing process by switching to Markdown.

 ## Basic Markdown syntax